Most likely or definitely true

 What science tells us

 There is strong evidence that higher levels of physical activity are linked to lower risk of several types of cancer.
-Much of this evidence is published in “meta-analyses,” or statistical comparisons between multiple studies that address […]
+Much […]

 Marijuana smoking